 Independent Contractor v.
 Employee

-At present, rideshare drivers are considered independent contractors based on a range of factors including the driver’s ability to choose their own hours and personal ownership of the vehicle.
+At present, rideshare drivers are considered independent contractors based on a range of factors.
+These include the driver’s ability to choose their own hours and personal ownership of the vehicle.
 Check out our previous guide for more information on the difference between an employee and independent contractor.